katehret/compinion/README.md

 This repository contains the following resources (in alphabetical order):

+#### Data
+This folder contains the original data.

 #### Subjectivity
-This folder contains the complete lists of subjectivity and argumentation markers described in the related publication.
+This folder comprises the complete lists of subjectivity and argumentation markers described in the related publication.

 #### Scripts
-This folder contains the scripts for data analysis, generation, clean-up and the retrieval of the subjectivity markers.
+This folder contains the scripts for data analysis, clean-up and the retrieval of the subjectivity markers.

 #### Statistics
-This folder contains the original data set, all statistics described in the related publication as well as extensive additional stastistics.
+This folder contains the original data set, all statistics described in the related publication and extensive additional stastistics.